 Hacienda Santa Ana: Home of Ron del Barrilito

 In 1880, Pedro Fernández started selling his family’s rum under the name Ron del Barrilito (rum from the little barrel) — named after the barrels they used to age the rum.
-Today, the family continues to make rum here, using the family’s same blending and aging practices.
+Today, the company continues to make rum using the family’s same blending and aging practices.

 They don’t actually distill rum here.
 They buy raw, distilled alcohol from local distilleries, and then work their magic to produce their unique rum.